Mahmoud-Amin-de/MathGame/README.md

-# Rock Paper Scissors Game 🎮
+# Math Quiz Game 🧮

-A professional C++ console implementation of the classic Rock Paper Scissors game with colorful UI and multiple rounds support.
+A professional C++ console implementation of a customizable math quiz game with multiple difficulty levels and operation types.

 ## 🎮 Gameplay Screenshots